monfla00/meetup-presentations/2016-hello-lean/content.md

 Analyze Adoption
 ----------------------------------------------------

-Go through an iterative cycle to deliver incremental change to the customer (internal or external) and thoroughly analyze the adoption of the feature.
+Go through an iterative cycle to deliver incremental changes to the customer (internal or external) and thoroughly analyze the adoption of the new feature.

 > Further develop features that the customers like.

 > At the same time tweak or abandon features that the customers do not like.

 It's all about customer value creation and satisfaction.